-Once admitted to the program, students are required to fulfill additional entrance requirements prior to beginning nursing program courses other than NURS 1104 Pre-Nursing.
+Once admitted to the program, students are required to fulfill additional entrance requirements prior to beginning nursing program courses other than BIOL 1124 Principles of Biology and NURS 1104 Pre-Nursing.
 These requirements are listed below and are not to be submitted until accepted into the program.
 Specific instructions for meeting these requirements will be supplied to admitted students when appropriate.

-- American Heart Association CPR healthcare provider (less than 1 year old) - Enrollment into health requirements tracking program which will track and provide the following components: - Criminal background check (less than 3 months old) - Cleared or negative urine drug test - Specific documentation of immunization history - Purchase ATI and Sherpath Ebooks prior to the first day of class
+- American Heart Association CPR healthcare provider (less than 1 year old) - Enrollment into health requirements tracking program which will track and provide the following components: - Criminal background check (less than 3 months old) - Cleared or negative urine drug test - Specific documentation of immunization history - Purchase ATI and Sherpath Ebooks prior to the first day of class.